BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 end
 {% endhighlight %}

 Appetize allows you to create different apps.
 We want one app per PR, and update the corresponding app when a new commit is made on a PR.
-For that, we keep track of the branch name by storing it on the “notes” field of the app on Appetize.io.
+For that, we keep track of the branch name by storing it in the « notes » field of the app on Appetize.io.

-So here’s a little utility private lane to get back the public key of the corresponding app on Appetize.io to update the good one if it already exists.
+So, here’s a private lane to get back the public key of the corresponding app on Appetize.io, to update the good one if it already exists.

 {% highlight ruby %}
 # get the publicKey of the appetizeApp corresponding to your git branch